Research Update: Acupuncture and Intestinal Health

 More and more scientific data is coming out that shows the gut is acting like a second brain.
 The ability of the gastrointestinal system to constantly transform us is being studied extensively.
 Specifically the bacteria within the gastrointestinal tract is a major focus.
 The project known as the Human Microbiome Project may have a lot to teach us about our bodies and also how we utilize medicine.
 This project is confirming that microscopic bacteria colonies within the digestive tract play important roles for both our mental and physical health.
 The project is confirming that when we nourish these bacterial colonies, we also nourish our bodies.

-Research shows we can actually reshape and repopulate damaged bacterial colonies

-  within the gastrointestinal tract.
-This can be accomplished by tonifying the

-  spleen and stomach during regular acupuncture sessions.
-One such way to do this

-  is by using a point along the stomach meridian in every single acupuncture

-  treatment.
-Stomach 36 is a wonderful tonifying point that can help with nearly

-  every intestinal issue.
-But in addition to utilizing regular acupuncture

-  treatments, acupuncturists can provide dietary supplements and herbs that may

-  help, such as probiotics.
-Also recommending foods like sauerkraut, kimchi and

-  kombucha may be helpful in repopulating the gut flora.
+Research shows we can actually reshape and repopulate damaged bacterial colonies within the gastrointestinal tract.
+This can be accomplished by tonifying the spleen and stomach during regular acupuncture sessions.
+One such way to do this is by using a point along the stomach meridian in every single acupuncture treatment.
+Stomach 36 is a wonderful tonifying point that can help with nearly every intestinal issue.
+But in addition to utilizing regular acupuncture treatments, acupuncturists can provide dietary supplements and herbs that may help, such as probiotics.
+Also recommending foods like sauerkraut, kimchi and kombucha may be helpful in repopulating the gut flora.

-  If you deal with gastrointestinal issues, acupuncture and TCM can be of benefit

-  to you.
-Just be sure to locate a fully trained and properly licensed

-  acupuncturist, like us at Integrative Acupuncture in Montpelier, Vermont, for

-  all of your health and wellness needs.
+If you deal with gastrointestinal issues, acupuncture and TCM can be of benefit to you.
+Just be sure to locate a fully trained and properly licensed acupuncturist, like us at Integrative Acupuncture in Montpelier and Williston, Vermont, for all of your health and wellness needs.